ISxOdin/ISxOdin/README.md

 ## Welcome to my Profile

 ### About me:
-- I'm a student in Business Information Systems 🎓
+- I'm a student in Business Information Systems 🎓💻
 - I'm living in Switzerland 🇨🇭
-- I’m currently working on a Project for an assignement where users can rate other's playlists 💻
 - I love music 🎶

 <!--